yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ## Remarks on the Hough Transform (to do).
 Currently, my HT-IHT module runs both on CPUs and GPUs, but consumes more memory (depends on the image size).
 I will release the CUDA version later, which greatly reduces the memory consumption.

-There has been another CUDA implemeatation for the Hough Tranform, which seems to be more computationally efficient.
+There has been another CUDA implemeatation for Hough Tranform.
 Please check this repo [Deep Hough Transform for Semantic Line Detection](https://github.com/Hanqer/deep-hough-transform) for details.

 ## Reproducing Results